✂️ Segmentation¶

 -

-This paper presents RobotSeg, the first foundation model supporting both image and video robot segmentation.
-Built upon SAM 2, it introduces a Structure-Enhanced Memory Associator (SEMA), a Robot Prompt Generator (RPG), and a label-efficient training strategy requiring only first-frame annotations.
-In automatic mode, it achieves 85.1 J&F on Whole Robot segmentation, surpassing the fine-tuned SAM 2.1 by 4.9 points, with only 41.3M parameters — far fewer than existing 638M+ solutions.
+This paper proposes RobotSeg, the first foundation model supporting both image and video robot segmentation.
+Based on SAM 2, it introduces the Structural-enhanced Memory Associator (SEMA), Robot Prompt Generator (RPG), and a label-efficient training strategy.
+Requiring only first-frame annotations, it achieves 85.1 J&F for Whole Robot segmentation in autonomous mode, surpassing the fine-tuned SAM 2.1 by 4.9 points with only 41.3M parameters (significantly smaller than existing 638M+ solutions).

 - RS-SSM: Refining Forgotten Specifics in State Space Model for Video Semantic Segmentation